 But whatever you do, there is a sense of stillness.
-Even on my street, which as regular readers will know is inhabited by a family of screeching Serbs (better of late although the colder weather always temporarily brings a hiatus to their unconscionable talent for speaking as if they are addressing a packed beer hall), and that delightful and educationally-advanced family from Germany (with their two, well-behaved, highly-trained, non-barking, scraggy bastards, sorry, dogs), things are more hushed and peaceful than usual.
+Even on my street, which as regular readers will know is inhabited by a family of screeching Serbs (better of late although the colder weather always temporarily brings a hiatus to their unconscionable talent for speaking as if they are addressing a packed beer hall), and that delightful and educationally-advanced family from Germany (with their two, well-behaved, highly-trained, scraggy bastards, the dogs, not their children), things are more hushed and peaceful than usual.

 Or they would be had a certain badly-timed election in Britain not gate-crashed the festive reverie.
 It is with no overstatement that the next morning after that election (Friday the 13th) I have seldom felt so despondent in my time in the number one city, although having to organise a five euro Engel-Bengel (secrect Santa) present for junior Barratt at his school this year comes a close second.
 The nature of my job means there is a lot of talking and when your client is gifted in spoken English the conversation is rich and varied.
 But that morning I was in no mood for politics although my gloom was enhanced later in the day by being taken for lunch and a first course of Ouzo.